tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Notes

 This Test must return NOT_COMPLIANT if there is leading or trailing whitespace or there are leading or trailing non-printing characters.
-EXTERNAL_PREREQUISITES_NOT_MET is not a necessary path in the specification, the type literals may be hard coded in a Test implementation without an external call
+EXTERNAL_PREREQUISITES_NOT_MET is not a necessary path in the specification, the type literals may be hard coded in a Test implementation without an external call.

 [🠱](#indexes-to-the-tests)
 ********************